Many of the women we care for at the Women's speak little or no English.

 The Women's is committed to helping you communicate with our staff so that you can make your own decisions about your healthcare.
 An interpreter makes sure that your diagnosis and treatment are explained in your preferred language so that you can ask questions and understand the information you are given.

 The Women’s provides experienced interpreters for every hospital clinic and service.
 We provide assistance with over 80 community languages.
-We also provide services for women requiring AUSLAN (Australian Sign Language).
+We also provide services for women requiring an AUSLAN (Australian Sign Language) interpreter.
 Our interpreters understand the importance of interpreting accurately and impartially and keeping all information confidential.

 Interpreters are available to all patients at the Women’s who need the service.

 What we do

 The Women’s provides interpreter services 24 hours a day, seven days a week.

-To make sure we meet the needs of as many patients as possible, we:
+To make sure we meet the needs of as many patients as possible, we have:

-- have qualified interpreters on our staff for the most frequently spoken languages in our community (Arabic, Mandarin, Cantonese, Vietnamese, Turkish, Greek, Italian, Spanish, Hindi, Urdu, Punjabi, Assyrian, Tigrinya, Amharic, Japanese, Somali and Farsi)
+- National Accreditation Authority for Translators and Interpreters (NAATI) qualified interpreters on our staff for the most frequently spoken languages in our community (Arabic, Mandarin, Cantonese, Vietnamese, Turkish, Greek, Italian, Spanish, Hindi, Urdu, Punjabi, Assyrian, Tigrinya, Amharic, Japanese and Farsi)

-- use a telephone interpreter service for assistance after hours, and on weekend and public holidays.
+- a telephone interpreter service for assistance after hours, weekend and public holidays

 Our interpreters specialise in women's health terminology and are familiar with women's health issues and medical treatments.